What is Ethyl Tri Glycol?

 How is it stored and transported?

-It should be transported and stored in carbon steel or stainless steel tanks and should then be stored in a cool, dry, and well-ventilated area.
+Triethylene glycol monoethyl ether has a flashpoint of 132oC (closed cup), a specific gravity of 1.02 and is not classified as hazardous for transportation.
+It should be transported in carbon, steel or stainless steel tanks and should then be stored in a cool, dry, and well-ventilated area.
 The container should be resealed after use and should be kept upright.
 Ethyl triglycol should be stable if stored in recommended conditions.

 What is Ethyl Tri Glycol used for?